 Ben and classmates during O-Week public service day

 It wasn’t until his final semester—after he had registered for classes—that he hit on the concept.
 He was on BART with a classmate, tossing ideas back and forth to answer the question: in 100 years, what would be the ideal way to create and operate a local business?

 “I started thinking about the high failure rate for local businesses.
 How could this be improved through technology?
 What if demand came before supply?
 What if local business owners knew what the community wanted before they ever made capital investments?”

-That was the seed of OurTown—Ben’s working title for an online platform that will improve local businesses through engagement with local consumers and other local businesses.
+That was the seed for Localwise (originally called OurTown), an online platform that will improve local businesses through engagement with local consumers and other local businesses.
 Inspired by his parents’ mom-and-pop, Ben, a former associate at Bank of America Merrill Lynch, believes he has landed on a solution to help mom-and-pops everywhere.